-Now there are a lot of people who take MCT oil the first time and then next thing you know they’re running to the toilet.
-MCT oil is known to have a strong laxative effect on many first time users.
+Now there are a lot of people who take MCT oil the first time and then the next thing you know they’re running to the toilet.
+MCT oil is known to have a strong laxative effect on many first-time users.
 But this could be a good thing if you suffer from constipation.

-So if you’re new to taking MCT oil then I’d start by taking just a tiny amount (less than a tablespoon) and seeing how your body responds.
-Then you can work your way up to a couple tablespoons a day.
+So if you’re new to taking MCT oil, I’d start by taking just a tiny amount (less than a tablespoon) and seeing how your body responds.
+Then you can work your way up to a couple of tablespoons a day.
 I’d also stay at home just in case disaster strikes!

 One of the benefits MCT oil advocates claim is it’s a “purer” form of getting your medium-chain fatty acids but others just call it an expensive oil.
 Many coconut oil advocates claim it’s a more natural form than MCT oil.
 To make MCT oil it goes through a process called fractionation.

 To do this the manufacturer heats coconut or palm oil above its melting point, allows it to cool then separates the solidified top off while keeping the liquid beneath.
-MCT oil made from palm trees is of environmental concern due to destruction of rain forests for palm tree farming.
+MCT oil made from palm trees is of environmental concern due to the destruction of rainforests for palm tree farming.